JoeBussard/polywordleapi/README.md

 **Welcome 😀 to the Polywordle API**

+Polywordle is a server for playing wordle-type games.
+It uses a basic REST API for interacting with each client.
+Once the server is up and running, send requests to 127.0.0.1:5000 with game instructions.
+This can be done with a front-end client or even Postman or
-You can download and run this API on your own server to host a game of Polywordle.
-Just make your own client, (you could even use Postman or `curl` if you are so inclined 😮) and you can play any time you want.
+`curl` if you are so inclined 😮.
+You can play any time you want.
 You get an infinite number of words per day.
+Currently there are official front-end clients for Discord bots and PHP/HTML/CSS static web pages in development.

 ### Installation 🛠️